 As we quickly approach Noelle’s 1st birthday, my heart is full of gratitude for the unsurpassable amount of joy the past year has brought us.
-Noelle’s our 1st born, our little miracle, our rainbow baby after pregnancy loss, and the reason I’m a strong mama today.
-I remember 1 year ago– almost 9 months pregnant, a big ball of nervous anxiety, scared and excited for the unknown.
+She’s our 1st born, our little miracle, our rainbow baby after pregnancy loss, and the reason I’m a strong mama today.
+I remember 1 year ago: almost 9 months pregnant, a big ball of nervous anxiety, scared and excited for the unknown.
 And now I’m confidently giving advice to pregnant and new mamas!
-The first year.
-It’s magical, beautiful, challenging, and certainly transformative.
+The first year is magical, beautiful, challenging, and certainly transformative.

 In addition to the joy, I’m also thankful for the items that’ve made the past 340 days a little easier on us!!
-So today, I’m sharing 10 baby essentials that we love as well as a baby-friendly recipe.
-Whether you’re a seasoned parent, new parent, parent-to-be, or are looking for useful baby gifts, I hope you find today’s post helpful.
+Today I’m sharing 10 baby essentials that we love as well as a baby-friendly recipe.
+Whether you’re a seasoned parent, new parent, parent-to-be, or are looking for useful baby gifts, I hope you find this post helpful.

 How to Make Baby Muffins

 We had a difficult time introducing chunkier solids to Noelle.
 She loved her pureed fruits and vegetables, but it took a long month of trial-and-error with “real” food.
 Once she began enjoying soft foods like scrambled eggs and small pieces of fruit, I made her homemade muffins.
 She loved them and I felt so proud!
 To this day, these muffins are her favorite.
 Doesn’t eat anything quicker.
 This recipe is a goldmine.

 - fruit and oats